A Modest Take on the Feast of Saint Bernadette

 My true love gave to me Nine Ladies Dancing.
 The Nine Ladies represent the Nine Fruits of the Holy Spirit – Charity (love for fellow human beings), Joy, Peace, Patience, Kindness, Goodness, Faith (fidelity), Mildness (gentleness), and Contingency (self-control).
 As people of faith, we are taught that these attributes grow within a person or community living in accord with the Holy Spirit.
 These attributes are well worth cultivating.
 Let harmony define us.

-Continue reading “On the Fifth Day of Christmas”
+Continue reading “On the Ninth Day of Christmas”